sveetch/django-willpower/docs/draft.rst

   - [ ] We could also change the build to be hybrid, each module could be built either from a Jinja template or an ast prototyper;

-- [ ] Rename 'django-willpower' to just 'willpower';
 - [ ] We probably should use Pydantic to validate model dataclasses;
 - [ ] Flake can be helpful to quickly see failures in generated modules from templates;
 - [ ] Optional pluralize option in model declaration would be nice;